RULES OF COMPETITION

 Points shall be awarded for each kicking technique delivered to all sides of the head above the collarbone, including the facial area.
-Under Senior (Full-contact) rules for W.T.F. and U.S.A.T. sanctioned tournaments, one (1) point is awarded for legal punches to the trunk protector, (2) points for legal kicks to the trunk protector, three (3) points are awarded for legal kicks to the head, with (1) additional bonus point awarded for all valid turning kicks (ie. Spin hook, Spin-round kicks/natobaun).
+Under Senior (Full-contact) rules for W.T.F. and U.S.A.T. sanctioned tournaments, one (1) point is awarded for legal punches to the trunk protector, (2) points for legal kicks to the trunk protector, three (3) points are awarded for legal kicks to the head, four (4) points awarded for legal turning kicks to the trunk protector, with five (5) points awarded for valid turning kicks to the head.
 No punching to the head or kicking below the belt is allowed.

 One score will automatically be awarded for legal techniques which result in staggering or a knockdown.
 A knockdown is defined as an 8-count required by the Referee due to the strike impact of a valid technique, whereupon any part of the body other than the foot touches the ground.
 In the case of either a knockdown or staggering, a competitor must demonstrate the ability to continue the match safely, or the referee will continue the count to 10, thereupon declaring the winner.

 Scoring techniques shall not be delivered to unauthorized areas including directly to the spine.
 Foot sweeps and throws are not allowed.
 When a contestant scores through the use of a prohibited act, the point(s) shall be annulled.